TechSavantis/polisparalela/site/content/privacy.md

 ### Third-party marketing

-We will get your express opt-in consent before we share your personal data with any company outside Tomango for marketing purposes.
+We will get your express opt-in consent before we share your personal data with any company outside Polis Paralela for marketing purposes.

 ### Opting out